jrodl3r/unorderedlist/README.md

 There's a few initial steps (see below) but after that it's a very simple process:

-1. **Computer A:** Copy your text/link » Click UL Button
+1. **Source:** Copy Text » Tap Chrome Button
-2. **Computer B:** Click UL Button » Paste away...
+2. **Target:** Tap Chrome Button » Paste Text

 That's it.
 You're done in two clicks - Painless and 100% free!

 ### Setup

-1. Go to [UnorderedList](http://unorderedlist.com) and click the download link to install the Chrome Button.
+1. Head over to [UnorderedList.com](http://unorderedlist.com) and install the Chrome Button
+2. (Setup Chrome Button)
-2. Create an anonymous list by entering a title into the textbox.
+3. Create a list by entering a title into the textbox.

-You're good to go after that - Just repeat the first step on your other computer(s) and load your list.
+You're good to go after that - Just repeat the process on your other devices.

-[UnorderedList](http://unorderedlist.com) works without the Chrome Button (If you're not looking to install anything).
+[UnorderedList.com](http://unorderedlist.com) works without the Chrome Button (If you're not into to installing extensions).
 The Chrome Button just expedites the process by doing away with those extra clicks.

+Enjoy :cheers:

 ### License